List of NASCAR race wins by Hendrick Motorsports

 Hendrick Motorsports is an American professional stock car racing team that currently competes in the NASCAR Cup Series.
 The team, founded in 1984 by Rick Hendrick, is one of stock car racing's premier organizations.
-Hendrick Motorsports has won 14 Cup Series owners and drivers championships, three Truck Series owners and drivers titles, and one Xfinity Series drivers crown.
-The team has amassed 293 NASCAR Cup Series victories, 26 Xfinity Series wins, 26 Truck Series wins, and 7 ARCA Racing Series victories.
+Hendrick Motorsports has won 15 Cup Series owners and drivers championships, three Truck Series owners and drivers titles, and one Xfinity Series drivers crown.
+The team has amassed 320 NASCAR Cup Series victories, 30 Xfinity Series wins, 26 Truck Series wins, and 7 ARCA Racing Series victories.

 Hendrick Motorsports currently fields four full-time Cup Series teams with the Chevrolet Camaro ZL1 1LE, including the No. 5 for Kyle Larson, the No. 9 for Chase Elliott, the No. 24 for William Byron, and the No. 48 for Alex Bowman.
 The team formerly fielded teams in the now-Xfinity Series before merging its efforts with JR Motorsports.
 Hendrick Motorsports also fielded several trucks in the Truck Series, most recently for development driver Chase Elliott in 2013.
 The team has fielded cars in the past for many NASCAR drivers, including Hall of Famers Jeff Gordon, Mark Martin, Dale Earnhardt Jr., Terry Labonte, Darrell Waltrip, and Benny Parsons, 7-time Cup champion Jimmie Johnson, and others such as Geoff Bodine, Tim Richmond, Ricky Rudd, Ken Schrader, Ricky Craven, Jerry Nadeau, Joe Nemechek, Kyle Busch, Casey Mears, and Kasey Kahne.

 Cup Series

-In the NASCAR Cup Series, which has been sponsored by Winston, Nextel, Sprint, and Monster Energy during the existence of Hendrick Motorsports, the team has won 293 races and 14 championships.
-The team has won at nearly every track on which it has competed, with the exception of Kentucky Speedway, Indianapolis Road Course, World Wide Technology Raceway, and the Bristol dirt configuration.
-It has won at least one race each year since its inception 1984, with the exception of 1985.
+In the NASCAR Cup Series, which has been sponsored by Winston, Nextel, Sprint, and Monster Energy during the existence of Hendrick Motorsports, the team has won 320 races and 15 championships.
+The team has won at nearly every track on which it has competed, with the exception of Kentucky Speedway, Indianapolis Road Course, World Wide Technology Raceway, the Bristol dirt configuration, and the Autódromo Hermanos Rodríguez.
+It has won at least one race each year since its inception in 1984, with the exception of 1985.
 In 2007, Hendrick set a team record for wins in a single season, winning 18 of 36 races.
 In 2021, Hendrick Motorsports eclipsed Petty Enterprises (268) in Cup Series wins for a single organization.